-Do not unplug the power cable while the POWER indicator is flashing amber.
-Doing so may shorten the life of the lamp or damage the projector.
+Do not disconnect the power cable while the POWER indicator is blinking in amber.
+Doing so could shorten the life of the lamp or lead to breakdown of the projector.

 Adjustment of the Projection Screen

 Switch on the power of the connected equipment and make the adjustments with the video signal being input to the projector.